comsystan/comsystanj/description/img2-description.md

 ### Image opener
 - Opens a single image or an image stack
-- Grey 8bit or Color RGB images are supported
+- 8bit grey or RGB color images are supported
 - For a stack, all images must be of same size and type
 - Includes a preview (thumbnail) panel
 - Note: Fiji displays RGB images as 3 channel color images.
 Workaround: Image/Type/RGB Color